Please note: I may earn commissions from qualifying purchases if you shop through links on this page. More info.

-There’s no rules about the height of your garden room walls.
+There’s no hard and fast rule about the height of your garden room walls.
 They can be very low, which will connect your garden room with other spaces.
-Or, they can have high walls that create a sense of privacy and intimacy.
-High garden walls can also help block out noise from nearby streets and neighbors.
+Higher walls will create more privacy and intimacy.
+Higher garden walls can also help block out noise from nearby streets and neighbors.

 Garden Wall Materials

 A few of my favorite materials to use for garden walls are fences, trellis/lattice with climbing vines or outdoor décor, mixed border plantings, trimmed hedges and stone walls.

 Garden Room Ceilings